dozmus/csar/README.md

 Example: `java -jar csar.jar SELECT method:def:add -t 4`

 ### Contributing
-You can specify space separated arguments with the gradle `run` task as follows:
+You can specify space separated arguments with the gradle `:csar-cli:run` task as follows:
 `-Pjargs="SELECT method:def:add -t 1 --log-level TRACE"`

+Make sure you build the project first so that the plugins are compiled and exported to `csar-cli/plugins`.

 ### Roadmap
 1. Implement query parsing